Energy Certificate Requirement Germany: 2026 Guide

 Is an energy certificate mandatory in Germany?

 Yes.
-The energy certificate requirement in Germany applies to new buildings and to existing buildings or units when they are sold, newly rented, leased, or let.
+The energy certificate requirement Germany codifies in its GEG applies to new buildings and to existing buildings or units when they are sold, newly rented, leased, or let.
+For residential buildings, this has been the case since January 1, 2009.
+For non residential buildings, since July 1, 2009.
 If a valid certificate already exists, a new one is not required just because ownership or tenancy continues.

 Do I need an energy certificate before listing my property?